tmcrossx/bondlib/README.md

 $n$ times per year then $(1 + r_n/n)^n = \exp(r)$
 so $r_n = n(\exp(r/n) - 1)$

-A fixed income instrument is a portfolio of zero coupons bonds paying cash flows $c_j$ at times $u_j$.
 The _yield_ of a fixed income security given a price $p$ is the constant $y$ with $p = \sum_j c_j \exp(-y u_j)$.
 If $y$ is compounded $n$ times per year then $p = \sum_j c_j (1 + y_n/n)^{-nu_j}$.